trampgeek/moodle-qtype_coderunner/README.md

 1. Installing the CodeRunner module itself.

-1. Installing a least one additional sandbox (not strictly essential but strongly recommended) to provide more security .
+1. Installing an additional sandbox (not strictly necessary but strongly recommended) to provide more security .

 1. Configuring the system for the particular sandbox(es) and languages